thispolo/haxe-injection/README.md

 ## Future features
 - Allow for optionally adding services using callbacks for setting optional arguments
 - Allow implementations to depend on iterators of service types
+- Allow for configuration encryption and different configuration implementations per platform
 - Fully support the `@:generic` metadata